-• Accessible rail travel for blind and partially sighted people
+Free rail travel for companions of blind and partially sighted people in Scotland has now become permanent government policy.

 Blind Companion Rail Travel Pilot FAQs